kylrth/kylrth.github.io/content/post/truth-of-the-church.md

   - doubt of the viability of faith as a way to arrive at truth
   - any discomfort with teachings, practices, or culture of the church
 - [ ] include this thought I had: "If you are mistaken in your perception of the Spirit's promptings, it's your fault and you need to improve.
 This leaves no room for you to construct a test to determine whether the Spirit actually makes sense at all as an external influence."
+- [ ] another thought: "In no other area of knowledge do we have to constantly reinforce our belief that something is true.
+That might be fine except that other religions have to do the same thing, and it's all based on a few of the same cognitive biases.
+Street Epistemology videos do a good job proving this."

 ## Deutero-Isaiah (and other inclusions of KJV text)